-EPD submittal requirements shall be required for those projects that include the Standard Special Provision - Revision of Sections 101 and 106 - Materials Environmental Product Declarations.
-A project cost limit threshold of \$3 Million, based on the Engineer's Estimate of bid items/quantities for which the Contractor submits a bid.
-The \$3 Million threshold limit is not to include Construction Engineering (CE) and Indirect Costs, nor is it to include Force Account (FA) items.
+EPD submittal requirements shall be adhered to for projects that include the Standard Special Provision - Revision of Sections 101 and 106 - Environmental Product Declarations.
+A project cost threshold of \$3 Million has been established based on the Engineer's Estimate of bid items/quantities for which the Contractor submits a bid.
+The \$3 Million project cost threshold is not to include Construction Engineering (CE) and Indirect Costs, nor is it to include Force Account (FA) items.